pyaewaye/todolist-v2/README.md

 This is a To Do List app to maintain your day-to-day tasks.
 Other than the main to-do page, you can also create custom to-do pages simply by appending /YourCustomListName in the url.
 Fill in the task and click + button to add, check it out to remove.
 For every new page, suggested 3 default tasks for you!

 #Try it out online
 Start planning your daily tasks and get organised anytime, anywhere at the following link.
-Please wait for awhile to load it for the first time because of the free plan hosting. :D https://todolist-ut3j.onrender.com
+This service uses free plan hosting and can cause a delay of up to 30 seconds on first load.
+Multi-users feature currently not available. https://todolist-ut3j.onrender.com

+### Dependencies
+To run locally, install and require dotenv package.

 ## Version History